mindee/doctr/README.md

 ```shell
 pip install python-doctr
 ```
+> :warning: Please note that the basic installation is not standalone, as it does not provide a deep learning framework, which is required for the package to run.

 We try to keep framework-specific dependencies to a minimum.
-But if you encounter missing ones, you can install framework-specific builds as follows:
+You can install framework-specific builds as follows:

 ```shell
 # for TensorFlow